Author: DR SCOTT HORSBURGH, ANNERLEY

 Luckily, if detected early, 95% of all skin cancers can be cured.

 Regardless of your skin type, all skin can be damaged by too much radiation so it’s important to know your skin and check it regularly.
-Remember to check your whole body including scalp, ears and feet.
+Remember to check your whole body, including the scalp, ears and feet.

 Here’s what to look for in your spots or moles: